 Foreign exchange (gain) loss arises from exchange differences resulting from the translation of foreign denominated working capital as well as realized (gain) loss on the settlement of foreign denominated working capital.
-The foreign exchange losses recognized in 2023 are due to the strengthening of the Canadian dollar in the current year and resulting impact on the US dollar denominated accounts receivables and cash balances.
+The foreign exchange (gains) losses recognized in 2023 are due to movements in the value of the Canadian dollar compared to the US dollar in the current year and resulting impact on the US dollar denominated accounts receivables and cash balances.